samuelgfeller/slim-api-starter/README.md

-[Slim 4](https://www.slimframework.com/) API starter template with a few examples and some essential [features](#features) to build a secure and scalable API following 2024 best practices and [SOLID](https://en.wikipedia.org/wiki/SOLID) principles.
+[Slim 4](https://www.slimframework.com/) API starter template with a few examples and some essential [features](#features) to help you build a secure and scalable API following 2024 best practices and [SOLID](https://en.wikipedia.org/wiki/SOLID) principles.

 An extensive [**documentation**](https://github.com/samuelgfeller/slim-example-project/wiki) explains